Dried fruit: History

-Dried fruits less commonly produced: 1 zante currants, 2 black mulberry, 3 white mulberry, 4 physalis, 5 aronia (chokeberries), 6 sea-buckthorn, 7 raspberry, 8 kumquats, 9 white raisins (dried in the shade), 10 blueberries, 11 goji, 12 cherries, 13 cranberries, 14 sour cherries, and 15 barberries.

-Dried fruit is produced in most regions of the world, and consumption occurs in all cultures and demographic segments.
-As of 2010, raisins accounted for about two-thirds of this volume.
-California produces the largest percentage of the US's and the world's dried fruit crop.
-It accounts for over 99% of the US crop of raisins and dried plums, 98% of dried figs, 96% of dried peaches, 92% of apricots and over 90% of dates.
-Most of California dried fruit production is centered in the San Joaquin Valley where the soil and climate, especially the hot, dry summers, provide ideal growing conditions.
-While these fruits were commonly dried in the sun in the past, now only raisins are almost entirely naturally sun-dried.

 Preparation and use

 Fruits can be dried whole (e.g., grapes, berries, apricot, plum), in halves, or as slices (e.g., mango, papaya, kiwi).
 Alternatively, they can be chopped after drying (e.g., dates), made into pastes, or concentrated juices.
 The residual moisture content can vary from small (3–8%) to substantial (16–18%), depending on the type of fruit.
-Fruits can also be spread out, dried and cut into stripes in its puree form without the addition of sugar or fats with at least 50% moisture content as fruit leather, (see patent listed under the references section) or as a powder by spray or drum drying.
+Fruits can also be spread out, dried and cut into strips in its puree form without the addition of sugar or fats with at least 50% moisture content as fruit leather, (see patent listed under the references section) or as a powder by spray or drum drying.
 They can be freeze dried.
 Fresh fruit is frozen and placed in a drying chamber under a vacuum.
 Heat is applied, and water evaporates from the fruit while it is still frozen.
 The fruit becomes very light and crispy and retains much of its original flavor.
 Dried fruit is widely used by the confectionery, baking, and sweets industries.
 Food manufacturing plants use dried fruits in various sauces, soups, marinades, garnishes, puddings, and food for infants and children.

 As ingredients in prepared food, dried fruit juices, purées, and pastes impart sensory and functional characteristics to recipes: